 Funding will continue to allow this Round Lake Park District program to provide 20 scholarships for children who otherwise would not have access to preschool.
 With this opportunity, children will be prepared for kindergarten and ready to learn.

-This early learning program focuses on family engagement and building learning skills for children 0 – 3 years old by providing individualized attention to families.
+This early learning program is for children birth to three years old and their caregivers.
+Each family receives resources and materials to learn, play and develop school readiness skills together.
 Funding will support 36 sessions.
 Each session will serve 10 – 12 families.

-HUGS (Heroines United for Giving and Support) is a community engagement initiative of Women United where members embrace a school, project or community with the resources and care it needs to succeed.
-This year, Women United’s HUGS Committee started a new partnership with North Preschool in Waukegan to support reading in schools, special events, family programming, parent workshops and other curricula to enhance learning programs for the 140 students.
+HUGS (Heroines United for Giving and Support) is a community engagement initiative of Women United where members embrace a school, project, or community with the resources and care it needs to succeed.
+In 2019, Women United’s HUGS Committee started a new partnership with North Preschool in Waukegan to support reading in classrooms, special events, family programming, parent workshops, and other curricula to enhance learning programs for 140 students.

-Thinking ahead to 2020 and beyond, Women United of Lake County’s philanthropy is poised to continue to grow and mobilize community-minded women through leadership and resource development in order to expand its impact on early childhood literacy.
+Thinking ahead to 2022 and beyond, Women United’s philanthropy is poised to continue to grow and mobilize community-minded women through leadership and resource development in order to expand its impact on early childhood education.

-To learn how you can get involved in Women United of Lake County and to know about the Little Kids, Big Futures Philanthropy Fund Guidelines, please contact Affinity Group Manager, Diana Nielander, at Diana.Nielander@uwlakeco.org or plan on attending their next Wine and Learn on August 22 at 6 p.m. in Libertyville.
-Click here for more information about prospective member events such as Wine & Learns.
+To learn how you can get involved in Women United of Lake County and to know about the Little Kids, Big Futures Philanthropy Fund Guidelines, please contact our Manager of Women United, Diana Nielander, at Diana.Nielander@uwlakeco.org.